The-Invaders-7/Operating-System-Course-Project/README.md

 Currently the Phase 1 instructions are completed and we are working on making them more error free.

+Everyone, please make sure that you work on separate branches so we can later merge them after reviewing changes.

 ASSUMPTIONS:
 - Jobs entered without error in input file
 - No physical separation between jobs